 Line your tin or mold with oiled plastic wrap allowing, the extra to hang over the sides.
 I used a square 8X8″ cookie tin.

-In a medium sized sauce pan, over medium heat, bring your sugar, 2 cups of the listed water to a boil.
+In a medium sized sauce pan, over medium heat, bring your sugar, lemon juice, zest and 2 cups of the listed water to a boil.
 Whisk until sugar is dissolved.
 Reduce your heat to medium low and keep the mixture at a simmer.
 Stir every few minutes with a wooden or silicone spoon.
 Clip your candy thermometer to the side of the pan and check until your syrup reaches 240 F (115 C).

 Meanwhile while your sugar syrup is cooking.